Pilots (Front Mission 1)#

 Johnny Sandars#

 A nice Short.
 Somehow can learn Melee skills 3 times (you don’t really want to do that).
-Leaves mission 18 and returns mission 19.
+Leaves Mission 18 and returns Mission 19.

 Matthew D. Lorenzo#

 A nice Melee but more talented than Yang Meihua in OCU in skill slots, which means he can learn all Short skills and can be converted to Short.
-Problem is he’s the best Melee at the USN side.
+Problem is he’s the best Melee on the USN side.
 Maybe you want others to take up the Melee role?
 I don’t know.

 Joins Mission 1.
-Leaves mission 18 and returns mission 19.
+Leaves Mission 18 and returns Mission 19.

 Halle Fiennes#

-Joining early and least talented in Short or Long means he would be carrying the Riff and act as a healer/supplier.
+Joining early and the least talented in Short or Long means he would be carrying the Riff and act as a healer/supplier.

-Average Melee but cannot learn First is fatal flaw for him to work as a fighter in late game, so just level up in Short and Agility.
+Average Melee but cannot learn First is the fatal flaw for him to work as a fighter in late game, so just level up in Short and Agility.

 Joins mission 4.